 In the past several years, at-home sleep testing devices have taken over the apnea diagnosis game.
 Small and simple to use, these devices allow us to be properly diagnosed in our own comfortable sleep environment.
 They give us all the information we need.

 Night guards that readjust the jaw to open the airway allow for significant improvement in quality of sleep, and reduced number of apnea incidents throughout the night.
-There are many brands of these and appliances, but MicrO2 is the smallest and strongest we have found.
+There are many brands of these oral appliances, but MicrO2 is the smallest and strongest we have found.
 Using digital scanning, the MicrO2 is custom-milled to provide optimal fit and comfort.
 Unlike many other apnea devices, MicrO2 doesn’t require adjustment or dealing with multiple pieces.
 As with anything new, it can take some time to get used to your device.
 The brain needs a solid month of consistent wear to become familiar with how it feels in your mouth.
 Soon you won’t even notice it.